 Social Media Is Becoming a Sales Channel

-Social media is key for communicating with customers and communities of users, fans, etc. Social networks have become communication channels, just like email.
+The key for communicating with customers and communities of users, fans, etc. is social media.
+Social networks have become communication channels, just like email.
 Most brands now have their own Facebook page, Instagram account, TikTok, etc.

 That’s nothing new.
 The real revolution is the transformation of social networks into a sales channel.
 Social media increasingly provides brands, as well as influencers, with functionalities to sell products directly via a network, without leaving the platform.
 This new shopping experience is becoming more widespread, especially among the younger generations.
 This transformation of online shopping habits overlaps with the concept of “shoppable content”.